 I use Bunq bank to manage my budgets properly.
 This Dutch fintech startup offers 25 bank accounts within one subscription.
 I’m using one bank account for each budget.

 Automatic payments are made from the right account.
 My health insurance fee is being paid from my insurances bank account, for example.

 It comes with three credit or debit cards and an unlimited number of virtual credit cards that you can connect to each account instantly within the app.

 In the accounts overview I can see how much budget is left on any given moment, at a glance.

 At the first day of each month the budgets are being topped up with an automatic payment from my main account.

 Each month I monitor my expenses and add them to my Google Spreadsheets mastersheet, in which the monthly and yearly expenses are being calculated and compared with my budgets.
-I made a copy without data available for those who want to use it.
-Please make a copy of it first before starting to use it.
+I can make an empty copy if you want to use it, just contact me.

 Finally, every year I evaluate and adjust the budgets based on my expenses and start all over again.